Zilliqa/Scilla-Cookbook/docs/recipes/scilla-recipes/fungible.md

 The fungible contract gives a token holder the ability to set an ```allowance``` for any address.
 This allowance address will have a spend limit it is allowed to spend on behalf of the token holder.

 :::note
-You cannot arbotarily move fungible tokens without you being either the owner or by giving an address some allowance.
+You cannot arbitrarily move fungible tokens without you being either the owner or by giving an address some allowance.
 :::

 The fungible contract comes in different flavours depending on what the user needs to leverage.
 The contracts have the following public transitions :